yadavj795/ripple-assignment/README.md

    (base) jyadav-mbp:ripple-assignment jyadav$ python ledger_info.py
    Ledger Validation Time  => Maximum Value: 3.01 , Minimum Value: 2.02 , Avarage Value: 2.92
    ```
-This stdout ouptut will keep updating every second and values will be refreshed.
+The stdout of this script will keep updating every second and values will be refreshed.

 Note: Please run this script for few minutes so that we can get enough dataset for graph plotting.
 Then we can simply do CTL+C to kill the python program